Florida Small Business Development Center Network: Accreditation

 The FSBDC has been designated by the state of Florida as the principal provider of business assistance in the state.
 The FSBDC is accredited by the National Association of Small Business Development Centers.

 Additionally, the FSBDC requires all business consultants to undergo training to be certified as business analysts for the organization.
 Consultants are chosen based on their education and business experience.
 These Certified Business Analysts (CBAs) are also required to attend training sessions to renew their certification every three years.

 Impact and reach

 In 2020, the Florida SBDC Network delivered more than 162,500 hours of consulting to more than 24,000 small businesses, resulting in 38,797 jobs impacted, $7.4 billion in sales generated, $553.5 million in capital accessed, and $488.1 million in government contracts acquired.

 A recent independent survey, the Economic Impact of the SBDC Business Development Activities on the Florida Economy, the Florida SBDC Network returns $60 to the state economy for every $1 invested.

-According to its 2024/25 results dashboard, the Florida SBDC Network served approximately 15,474 unique small-business clients, delivered 107,812 consulting hours, helped clients access US $304 million in capital, impacted some 19,800 jobs, and supported over US $3.8 billion in increased sales.